 In a PwC analysis of capital projects, six nuclear plants observed an average cost overrun of 157%!
 In another instance, a refinery project eventually overshot its budget from an initial $4 billion to $12 billion.

-Project professionals know that, whether it’s a large-scale construction project or the launch of a new website for a small business, there will always be unexpected delays, additional costs, or unexpected circumstances.
-But without project controls to anticipate and resolve these issues, costs and delays can spiral into huge expenses and affect other areas of the business.
+Project professionals know that, whether it’s a large-scale construction project or the launch of a new website for a small business, there will always be unexpected delays, additional costs, or unforeseen circumstances.
+But without project controls to anticipate and resolve these issues, costs and delays can quickly become huge expenses and affect other areas of the business.